endless-snowfall/etsy/README.md

 # Assumptions:
 * It's stated above, but that I would be able to hold the entire graph in memory.
-* That cycles can exist, specifically, if Anthony follows Steve and Steve follows Anthony then each Person has a Clout of 1.
+* That cycles can exist, specifically, if "Anthony follows Steve" and "Steve follows Anthony" then each Person has a Clout of 1.
-* Names are case sensitive and spaces are supported.
+* Names are case sensitive.
+* Whitespace surrounding and encapsulated by names are retained.
 * Empty or null names are not supported.

 # Running the Program: